Aeolian Company: History

-Location
+Locations

+New York

 Aeolian was first located at 841 Broadway, in the heart (and soul) of the piano district; the company later moved to 23rd Street, and then to 360 Fifth Avenue.
 Aeolian Hall (1912–13), 33 West 42nd Street, housed the firm's general offices and demonstration rooms as a recital hall on the 43rd Street side, where many noted musicians performed, and was where the first Vocalions were made.
 The building was sold by Aeolian in 1924.
 The firm's pipe-organ factory was in Garwood, N.J., until the merger with the E.M.
 Skinner Co.

 The firm returned to Fifth Avenue in 1925, this time moving to 689 Fifth Avenue.
 The firm's facilities in the new Aeolian Building included a 150-seat recital hall, recording studios for Duo Art piano rolls, offices, design studios, drafting rooms, and a director's room in the upper stories.
-The Aeolian Company (as Aeolian American Corp.) remained in the Aeolian Building until 1938, after which it leased half of Chickering Hall on West 57th St.
+The Aeolian Company (as Aeolian American Corp.) remained in the Aeolian Building until 1938, after which it leased half of Chickering Hall on West 57th Street.

+London

+The company took over the historic Grosvenor Gallery in London, England, in 1903, and created a concert venue known as the Aeolian Hall.
+The BBC took over the building during World War II.

+Sydney

+The Aeolian Company occupied offices in Sydney, Australia, taking over the Pianola Co.
+Ltd, during the 1920s and 1930s.
+Recitals and concerts were held in a venue called the Aeolian Hall in George Street.